hexletdmitrii/python-project-52/README.md

 - **Bootstrap**: Used for styling the interface.
 - **Python**: The programming language used for development.

+## Requirements

+- **CPython:** Version 3.10 or higher is required for running the application.
+- **PostgreSQL:** A running instance of PostgreSQL is required for the database.

 ## Installation

 1. Clone the repository: